Missing North Carolina boy, 3, found alive, authorities say

 Casey Lynn Hathaway, the 3-year-old boy in North Carolina who disappeared earlier this week, was found alive on Thursday, authorities said.

-Hathaway, who was missing for two days, was located by professional search and rescue teams near Cayton, FBI spokeswoman Shelley Lynch said in a news release obtained by The Associated Press.
+Hathaway, who was missing for two days, was located by professional search and rescue teams, FBI spokeswoman Shelley Lynch said in a news release obtained by The Associated Press.

 FLASHBACK: FBI, MARINES JOIN SEARCH FOR MISSING 3-YEAR-OLD NORTH CAROLINA BOY: REPORT